huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 kubectl exec -it <your_pod_name> -- bash
 ```

-Within the Pod, go to directory `/var/lib/mysql`, all files in the directory are same with all files in host directory `/tmp/mysql`.
+Within the Pod, go to directory `/var/lib/mysql`, all files in the directory are same with all files in directory `/tmp/mysql` on node `cka003`.

 Connect to the database in the Pod.
 ```